 Accredited by the

-American Veterinary Medical Association (AVMA) since 1978, our program is also accredited by the
+American Veterinary Medical Association (AVMA) since 1978, our program has also partnered with the

-American Animal Hospital Association (AAHA), which partners with Cedar Valley College to offer the
+American Animal Hospital Association (AAHA) since 1998 to offer the

 distance-education component of our Vet Tech program.